 The Vermont Space Grant Consortium is pleased to announce a merit based scholarship competition for the current academic year.
-These Vermont Space Grant Scholarships, each worth $5,000, will be awarded on the basis of academic standing, letters of recommendation, and an essay detailing career goals.
+These Vermont Space Grant Scholarships will be awarded on the basis of academic standing, letters of recommendation, and an essay detailing career goals.
 The scholarship funds are sent directly to the academic institutions to help the recipients attend an institution of higher education within the State of Vermont.

 To apply for a Vermont Space Grant Undergraduate Scholarship, an applicant must be: